 Speaking of fun, have you gone to see the live action Cinderella yet?
 If not, check out my review over at Slice of SciFi.
 And if you have, join in on the comments!
 Same again for Galavant, where I have my 5 Episodes In review up at Slice.
 Join in the comments there, too!

 Last but not least, we have some science!
 IFL Science shares that Alliflash and Gigantagator had some very cool, and rather scary, ancestors.

-Amazingly enough, that's it for today.
-And the last few weeks.
-And the rest of this week, since I'll be in San Diego.
-But, as always, whether it's the next day or the next week, more's on the way.
-So, enjoy the downward slide towards the weekend and let's be happy new year readers out there.
-Peace out, my li'l gangstas, and I catch you on the flip side!
+That's it for today, but as always, more's on the way.
+So enjoy the downward slide towards the weekend and let's be pre-ordering and Kickstartering readers out there!
+Peace out my li'l gangstas, and I'll catch you on the flip side!

 Labels: Alien Collective, Alien Separation, gini koch, Jemma Chase, Larissa's Bookish Life, Mind Meld, More Geek Than Gay, SF Signal, Slice of SciFi, The Disciple, The X-Files: Trust No One, Unidentified Funny Objects 4